Rental Application Forms: What to Include & Free Templates

 2. Rental Application Fee

-A rental application fee is collected in conjunction with a completed application.
-The cost of the application fee should be one of the first items listed at the top of the rental application.
-The landlord requests the fee to cover costs associated with application review like pulling credit checks, running eviction history reports, administrative fees, etc. These tenant reports are not free services to the landlord.
+A rental application fee is collected with a completed application.
+The application fee cost should be one of the first items listed at the top of the rental application.
+The landlord requests the fee to cover costs associated with application review, like pulling credit checks, running eviction history reports, administrative fees, etc. These tenant reports are not free services to the landlord.
+It’s the landlord’s responsibility to be upfront about the fees and clear on whether they are refundable.

-The property’s location plays a large role in the cost of the fee, as each state sets laws on how much a landlord can collect.
+The property’s location plays a significant role in the cost of the fee, as each state sets laws on how much a landlord can collect.
 Usually, application fees start at around $20.
-Collecting the rental application fee can offset some of the operating expenses associated with owning rental properties if state laws allow it.
+Collecting the application fee can offset some operating expenses associated with owning rental properties if state laws allow it.
+For example, Wyoming has no limitations on how much you can collect for an application, but Washington will only allow you to charge up to the cost of the actual screening.

 3. Property Information